British Royal Navy Dreadnought class Ballistic Missile /

 In addition to that, if detected there is a 20% chance that the sub will be mistaken for a large school of fish or a whale due to the gel layer having a density much like flesh or whale blubber.

-Rate of Fire: Sub can form a new gel layer in eight melees, but must be at a speed of 5 knots or lower!.
+Rate of Fire: Submarine can form a new gel layer in eight melee rounds, but must be at a speed of 5.8 mph (5 knots / 9.3 kph) or lower!

 The submarine has all systems standard on a robot vehicle plus the following special features:

-- BAE Systems Type 4045 Advanced Hull Sonar System: Range of 65 miles (71.3 nautical miles / 128.6 km).
-This hull sonar system has both a passive and active system built in.
-Sonar system can track up to 48 targets at one time and has a +10% to read sensor and weapon system skill rolls.
+BAE Systems Type 4045 Advanced Hull Sonar System: This hull sonar system has both a passive and active system built in with system able to track up to 48 targets at one time.
 Sonar also has built in communication system and sound pulse system to detect obstacles, objects, vessels and fish (schools and large animals), as well as measure distances and depth.
+Range: 65 miles (56.5 nautical miles / 104.6 km).
+Bonuses: Sonar gives +10% bonus to Read Sensory Instruments and Weapon Systems skill rolls.

-- Quieted propulsion and Anechoic Coating: The ship is designed with a very quiet propeller design, the submarine's reactors make very little noise, and the boat is coated by a sonar defeating rubber coating.
-The submarine is -50% to detect when traveling at less that 8 knots and is at -30% to detect when traveling at speeds greater than that.
+Quieted Propulsion and Anechoic Coating: The boat is designed with a very quiet propeller design, the submarine's reactors make very little noise, and the boat is coated by a sonar defeating rubber coating.
+The submarine is -50% to detect when traveling at less than 9.2 mph (8 knots / 14.8 kph) and is at -30% to detect when traveling at speeds greater than that.
 These penalties are increased when the Gel Coating is used.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]